Chandy–Lamport algorithm

 The Chandy–Lamport algorithm is a snapshot algorithm that is used in distributed systems for recording a consistent global state of an asynchronous system.
 It was developed by and named after Leslie Lamport and K. Mani Chandy.

 History

-According to Leslie Lamport's website, “The distributed snapshot algorithm described here came about when I visited Chandy, who was then at the University of Texas in Austin.
-He posed the problem to me over dinner, but we had both had too much wine to think about it right then.
-The next morning, in the shower, I came up with the solution.
-When I arrived at Chandy's office, he was waiting for me with the same solution.”
+According to Leslie Lamport's website, the snapshot algorithm was described when he visited Chandy, who was at the University of Texas (Austin).
+Chandy posed the problem over dinner, but they had had too much wine to think about it.
+The next morning, while Lamport was in the shower, he came up with the solution.
+When he arrived at Chandy's office, he was waiting for him with the same solution.
+Lamport considers the algorithm to be a straightforward application of the basic ideas in his article Time, Clocks and the Ordering of Events in a Distributed System.

 Definition

 The assumptions of the algorithm are as follows: